A Community of Learners

 The Grounds: Situated on nearly 700 acres of forest, pasture, gardens, and buildings, the historic museum setting of the Canterbury Shaker Village (a National Historic Landmark) provides the ideal nature-based learning environment for children to explore daily.
 From observations to explorations, children will have nature as well as the Village to inspire their imagination and curiosities.
 Through frequent interactions with museum staff, children will learn more about the land, beautiful craftsmanship, and ingenuity of the Shakers as well as their dog, Dewey.
 Students and families will also have the opportunity to garden in the Shaker Gardens; doing the "heavy" work of gardening; planting, nurturing seeds, and growing their knowledge of where food comes from.

 The Classroom Space: In keeping with the Shaker design elements, children will find plenty of pegs, neutral colors, natural or wood furnishings and many provocations to challenge themselves.
 The Dewey School is located in the former Shaker Table building offering an incredibly beautiful classroom space graced with natural light.
 The integral art studio (Atelier) is open and provides ample opportunity to explore light, color, and creation of all kinds.
-With ample parking and a green space for gathering, the school's private entrance on the west side of the building will welcome visitors, families, and students.
+With easy parking and a green space for gathering, the school's private entrance on the west side of the building welcomes visitors, families, and students.

 A Sample of our Day